MathVC: An LLM-Simulated Multi-Character Virtual Classroom for Mathematics Education

 • Poster Presentation at AAAI Workshop on AI4Edu.
 Presenter: Murong Yue.
 Feb 2025.

-• Invited Presentation at the Panel of "AI for Education Use Cases: Bridging Research to Practice" by the AI and Data-Informed Education Policy Initiative (AIEP) at GMU.
+• Invited Talk at the Panel of "AI for Education Use Cases: Bridging Research to Practice" by the AI and Data-Informed Education Policy Initiative (AIEP) at GMU.
 Presenter: Ziyu Yao and Jenn Suh.
 Oct 2024.

 • Team Members